AI can get you to a prototype. Engineering keeps it from falling apart.

 Start with a free Production Risk Audit.

-Send me your repo.
+Connect your repo.
 I'll review the parts of your AI-built app most likely to fail in production: deployment, database design, auth boundaries, error handling, logging, monitoring, environment configuration, and code structure.

 What the audit checks